mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **RESIST KNOCKDOWN (STR)**

 When you take more damage in a single attack than your Physical Limit x 3 you must avoid being knocked prone.
-Do this with a `3D6 + STR VS Damage Taken or 10 whichever is higher` success means you stay on your feet, failure you are knocked prone.
+Do this with a `Ability Dice Code + STR VS Damage Taken or 10 whichever is higher` success means you stay on your feet, failure you are knocked prone.
 If you take 30 damage in a single attack you are automatically knocked down regardless of the roll.

 **TOXIN RESISTANCE TEST (BOD + WIL)**